EHS management system

 Verification of closed audit CAPAs are also routinely conducted during the year at facilities that pose the highest risk.
 In addition, all CAPAs at all facility locations are verified during the next audit cycle.

-Guidelines addressing contract manufacturers and suppliers require Business Units to conduct EHS assessments of the facilities and operating practices of contract manufacturers and selected suppliers.
-See Suppliers for more information.
+Guidelines addressing contract manufacturers and suppliers require business units to conduct EHS assessments of the facilities and operating practices of contract manufacturers and selected suppliers.
+See our suppliers page for more information.